ICPRplshelp/ICPRplshelp/README.md

 # 👋 Hi, I’m ICPR

 This profile contains all my projects so far.
-The projects I've made speak for themselves.
+I try to make the projects on this page as pratically useful as possible, even to those without any programming experience.
+They speak for themselves.

 Check out the projects I've made so far: